bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/key-managment.md

 A delegator (including validators for self-delegation) can delegate someone else to participate in governance on his/her behalf.
 When there is governance delegation, the governance vote key will be used for casting votes to BSC proposals.
 The related wallet should store some BNB for gas fees of the voting transaction.

+Be noted that this key is optional, depending on the needs of a validator.

 **Recommendation: Use a hardware wallet or a hot wallet.**